What to do with your leftover Easter eggs - NewsBreak

 Egg salad

 This recipe is also very simple and it is easily customizable.
-You can eat it by itself or add bacon, olives or any number of things to make it your own.Well… That’s one way to open an Easter egg!
+You can eat it by itself or add bacon, olives or any number of things to make it your own.Hundreds show up to see two sea turtles released on Jekyll Island

 Written by Holly Nilsson at “Spend with Pennies,” this recipe takes around 10 minutes to make if you already have your eggs at the ready.
 It makes a total of four servings and can be made into a sandwich or eaten by the bowl.
 You can find a link to the recipe by clicking here.